serlo/frontend/scripts/kratos/README.md

 Make sure your `NEXT_PUBLIC_ENV=staging`, run `yarn dev` to start the frontend and head to `localhost:3000` and try to register, verify email, log in, log out, and reset password.

+### Developing email templates

+Change files in `src/pages/api/.ory/mail-templates/`, commit and push.
+And ask the infrastructure unit to redeploy kratos.

 ## Getting started using local API and database layer

 1. Run `yarn kratos` (or `yarn kratos:detach` if you want to have control of the terminal).